UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_3.md

 -   Please note for this exercise you must submit the scripts (with appropriate comments) as ***.zip*** file which will be used to determine your grade.

 -   More important however is the **Word document or PDF** with your answers and explanations.
 This document should be accompanied by a number of screenshots of the modelling results.

+-   The deadline for this Chapter is at 9:00 before the start of next practical.
 ```

 ## 3.1 A very simplified morphodynamic model